How to feel better on your period

 Seeds: sesame, sunflower

-Other: Spirulina, chlorella, ashwagandha, lady’s mantle tea
+Other: Spirulina, chlorella, ashwagandha, lady’s mantle tea, dark chocolate.

 Activity: easy swim, relax, breathe, don’t lose your temper, yoga, easy trail run.
 Warm, relaxing baths or showers.
 Meditate!